WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 ```

 #### 1.2 Use BeautifulSoup to crawl news headlines from [Reuters](http://www.reuters.com/finance/stocks/overview?symbol=FB.O)

+Note: you may need over one month to fetch the news you want.

 Suppose we find a news about Facebook on Dec.13, 2016 at reuters.com